MileHacker Logo

 • Recommended: Consult a travel health clinic or your doctor at least 4-6 weeks before travel.
 Routine vaccinations (MMR, DTP, Polio) should be current.

-• Yellow Fever: Carry your Yellow Fever certificate if you are traveling from a country with a high risk of Yellow Fever (this is not usual for most travelers to Turkey).
+• Yellow Fever: Carry your Yellow Fever certificate if you are coming from a country with a high risk of Yellow Fever (this is uncommon for the majority of visitors to Turkey).

 • Prescription Medications: Have enough for your entire trip, plus a few extra days.
 Carry a copy of your prescription or a doctor's note for all medications, especially controlled substances.
 Keep all medications in original, labeled packaging.